Lake Como Travel Guide

 The Best Hotels on Lake Como

 The best place to stay on Lake Como is definitely debatable, but I would recommend basing yourself in Varenna, Bellagio or Tremezzo.
-Como has some spectacular historic villas that, if you decide to splurge, would make for an unforgettable highlight on your Italy vacation!

 I’ve wrote a complete post here comparing the different towns along the lake along with suggested hotels to make the most of your Lake Como Vacation.